ORCID/ORCID-Source/TESTING.md

 mvn test --projects orcid-core -Djacoco.skip=true   # skip coverage instrumentation
 ```

+`orcid-web`, `orcid-api-web` and `orcid-pub-web` read two shared security-context
+helpers from a jar that `orcid-core` attaches, so testing one of them on its own
+needs a current `orcid-core` in the local repository.
+If `--projects orcid-web`
+fails to resolve `org.orcid:orcid-core:jar:tests`, run `mvn install --projects
+orcid-core` once, or add `-am`.
+The same applies after switching branches, since
+every module carries the same fixed version.

 Two stages exist, and the difference is not "fast and slow" but "what the test
 is allowed to depend on".